Speaking on Gender Equity with Congresswoman Eddie Bernice Johnson (2015)

 Dilshad Dayani is an educator, author, leadership trainer, feminist activist, and a broadcast journalist.

-She is a faculty of Strategic Communication and Negotiation to Enterprise Risk Management professionals at the Columbia University.
-She is also the founding president of “World Women Global Council,” and Lead 2 Empower a global platform to empower women by engaging men and facilitate the power of change.
-It’s unique model of advocacy fuelled by a viable support system which focuses on education, leadership, and economic empowerment.
+She is a faculty of Strategic Communication and Negotiation to Enterprise Risk Management at the Columbia University.
+She is also the founding president of “World Women Global Council,” and Lead 2 Empower a global platform to empower women by engaging men who facilitate the power of change.
+It’s unique model of advocacy fueled by a viable support system which focuses on education, leadership, and economic empowerment.

 When she arrived in Los Angeles as a young married woman in 1992, she supported immigrant mothers by visiting their homes and educating them on various issues and struggles from child development to legal services.
 After 2 years, she moved to Dallas, TX with her family and started serving disadvantaged multicultural women through the following organizations: Dallas Association of Parenting, Practical Parenting, Plano Educational District and Dallas International Alliance.
 Later, her diverse affiliations,enabled her to bring awareness, educational tools, and resource mobilization to Empower immigrant families and women of color through her decade long nationally run radio shows.

 The specific media initiative brought cost effective interventions reducing mental health issues, and aided as a bridge for social institutions looking for answers to support immigrant parents.
 She has delivered close to 400 shows influencing more than a million listeners, nationally.
 Her topics addressed cross-cultural parental communication, awareness on multicultural women’s issues, and advocacy campaigns against domestic violence and strategic communication.Through this process, she collaborated with local law enforcement support initiatives bringing cultural understanding to promote effective delivery of services and initiatives.

 She has won several awards from media to academia.
 She was honored with the prestigious award for “Outstanding Mentor in Texas” by Women’s International Network, for her untiring efforts as an advocate, community leader, and broadcast journalist for minorities.